 Where to go from Gambella

-Gambella is the virtually the end of the road as far as public transport is concerned.
-You could take a plane out to Addis Ababa, or you can take a bus on to Jimma, the largest town in western Ethiopia.
-The town seems extraordinarily cosmopolitan and, although Jimma lacks any notable tourist attractions, you couldn't hope for a friendlier, greener, or better equipped place to rest up between bus trips.
-For those with private transport Gambella is the potential springboard for two remote expeditions.
+Gambella is virtually the end of the road as far as public transport is concerned.
+You could take a plane out to Addis Ababa, or you can take a bus to Jimma, the largest town in western Ethiopia.
+The town seems extraordinarily cosmopolitan and, although Jimma lacks any notable tourist attractions, you couldn't hope for a friendlier, greener, or better-equipped place to rest up between bus trips.
+For those with private transport, Gambella is the potential springboard for two remote expeditions.
 The first would take you south to Abobo and Gog through the heart of the remote Gambella National park, a swampy reserve that is famed for its population of Nile lechwe.
 Even backpackers could do this trip as you may be able to get some kind of public transport as far as Gog.
 A second option would be to follow the seasonal road that runs west from Gambella along the course of the Baro River, eventually reaching the Sudanese border at Jika.
-The road takes you through an area inhabited by Anuyak fishermen and Nuer pastoralists whose lifestyles are virtually untouched by Western influences.
-The area is also rich in birds, crocodiles and water and forest mammals such as hippo and various monkeys.
+The road takes you through an area inhabited by Anywaa fishermen and Nuer pastoralists whose lifestyles are virtually untouched by Western influences.
+The area is also rich in birds, crocodiles, and water and forest mammals such as hippos and various monkeys.
 If you are thinking about exploring these areas you should be entirely self-sufficient.
 It would also be sensible to ask around Gambella about road conditions and the current security situation in this intermittently volatile Sudanese border region.
-The tourist office, the Ethiopia Hotel or the police station would be good places to start.
+The tourist office, the Ethiopia Hotel, or the police station would be good places to start.